One Last Walk With Izzy

 Whether you are interested in visiting the studio, booking an exhibition, or just want to reach out, Ben would love to hear from you.
 Feel free to explore the options below.

-Studio visits, in Canton Ohio, are available on First Fridays or by appointment.
+Studio visits, in Canton Ohio, are available on select Downtown First Fridays or by appointment.
 Feel free to schedule an appointment to visit the studio.

-If you have any questions, inquiries, or need more information, you are always welcome to contact me.
-Or find information to visit my downtown Canton studio.
+If you have any questions, inquiries, or need more information, you are always welcome to contact Ben.
+Or find information to visit Ben's downtown Canton studio.